cloudnelg/mongoScraper/README.md

 #Mongo Scraper

-A Crudy app that srapes articles from the New York Times website, user can save and comment on articles.
+A Crudy app that scrapes articles from the New York Times website, user can save and comment on articles.

 ## Technologies Used